For Your Listening (and Viewing) Pleasure: Boom De Ya Dah, from the Discovery Channel

 The Opening Ceremonies, at least, were absolutely awe-inspiring.
 I've wracked my brains for adjectives great enough to describe beauty and wonder of the ceremony, but everything I think of seems small and unworthy when compared with the event I'm trying to describe.
 I'll just list some of the many amazing things witnessed during the Opening Ceremonies (I can't list EVERYTHING, or this post would be PAGES long):

-• The Tai Chi performers (2008 of them, again) who formed a giant, filled-in circle around a group of schoolchildren.
+- The Tai Chi performers (2008 of them, again) who formed a giant, filled-in circle around a group of schoolchildren.
 As one announcer noted, try getting ten friends together and having them to stand in a circle.
-It's not easy.

 I am SO excited for this!